^

 • Skin allergic reactions.

-In rare cases, there is a development of superinfection.
-To eliminate adverse reactions, you must stop taking the drug and seek medical help.
+In rare cases, superinfection may develop.
+To eliminate side effects, stop taking the drug and seek medical help.

 Overdose

-The use of increased doses of medication, not rarely causes symptoms of an overdose.
-Most often it manifests as follows:
+The use of increased doses of the drug often causes symptoms of overdose.
+Most often it manifests itself as follows:

 • Dizziness.